 New York State High School Business Model Competition

-At this all day event held at Siena College in Albany, NY students present their ideas in front of their peers and judges (successful entrepreneurs, business professionals, institutional faculty) culminating in an awards ceremony where 3 top prizes are awarded as well as 6 specialty awards.
+This free, daylong event, held at Siena College in Albany, NY, affords students an opportunity to present their ideas in front of their peers and judges (successful entrepreneurs, business professionals, institutional faculty) culminating in an awards ceremony where 3 top prizes are awarded as well as 6 specialty awards.

-For more information, please contact Ellyn ford at email@example.com
+For inquiries or to receive notifications, please contact Ellyn Davis at firstname.lastname@example.org.

 Helpful Information & Resources: